reshamas/fastai_deeplearn_part1/courses/dl2-v2/lesson_11_2.md

 - So, that's good.
 That's an improvement.

 ## `01:31:00` Trick #3:  Attention Model
 - So, we've got another trick and this next trick is a... it's a bigger trick.
 It's a pretty cool trick.
 And it's called attention.
-And the basic idea of attention is
+And the basic idea of attention is this, which is: expecting the entirety of the sentence to be summarized into this single hidden vector, `s`, is asking a lot, you know.
+It has to know what was said and how it was said and everything necessary to